 The renovated Student Center will be a 72,000-square-foot facility designed to provide much-needed space for student organizations with a focus on leadership, service, diversity, and wellness.
 The $12 million building will open in fall 2014 and will also feature: a welcome center, a fitness center, meeting rooms, multicultural center, a Commons space, veterans’ lounge, dance and aerobics space, a game room, and additional venues for dining.

-“We’re very high on Lynchburg College,” said Doug Drysdale, who attended the College from 1941 to 1943 before earning his BA in economics from the University of Virginia.
-“Lynchburg is my hometown and I see Lynchburg College as being a very important part of the Lynchburg community, the economy, the quality of life, and the culture of the surrounding area.”
+“We’re very high on University of Lynchburg,” said Doug Drysdale, who attended the College from 1941 to 1943 before earning his BA in economics from the University of Virginia.
+“Lynchburg is my hometown and I see University of Lynchburg as being a very important part of the Lynchburg community, the economy, the quality of life, and the culture of the surrounding area.”

 Elaine Drysdale agreed, adding, “Both of us feel strongly that education is a very important thing.
 We have had better lives than we might have imagined as young people because of education.
-Lynchburg College hit home with us.
+University of Lynchburg hit home with us.
 A lot of its students are first-generation.”

 Doug Drysdale, one of the original members of the Caplin & Drysdale law firm in Washington, D.C., is now retired and Elaine is retired associate dean for management and finance at the UVa School of Law.
 Doug Drysdale joined the LC Board of Trustees in 2008.